Parameter initial estimates and associated methods

-When an parameter depends on covariate, initial values for the dependency (named with prefix, for instance beta_V_SEX_M to add the dependency of SEX, on parameter V) are displayed.
+When a parameter depends on a covariate, initial values for the dependency (named with \(\beta\) prefix, for instance beta_V_SEX_M to add the dependency of SEX, on parameter V) are displayed.
 The default initial value is 0.
-In case of a continuous covariate, the covariate is added linearly to the transformed parameter, with a coefficient .
-For categorical covariates, the initial value for the reference category will be the one of the fixed effect, while for all other categories it will be the initial value for the fixed effect plus the initial value of the , in the transformed parameter space.
+In case of a continuous covariate, the covariate is added linearly to the transformed parameter, with a coefficient \(\beta\).
+For categorical covariates, the initial value for the reference category will be the one of the fixed effect, while for all other categories it will be the initial value for the fixed effect plus the initial value of the \(\beta\), in the transformed parameter space.
 It is possible to define different initial values for the non-reference categories.
 The equations for the parameters can be visualized by clicking on button formula in the “Statistical model & Tasks” frame

 Initialization of the “Standard deviation of the random effects”

-The user can modify all the initial values of the standard deviation of the random effects.
+The user can modify all the initial values of the standard deviations of the random effects.
 The default value is set to 1.
-Each parameter has its initial value for the corresponding random effect.
-We recommend to keep these values high in order SAEM to have the possibility to explore the domain.
+We recommend to keep these values high in order for SAEM to have the possibility to explore the domain.

 Initialization of the “Residual error parameters”